powsybl/pypowsybl/docs/user_guide/loadflow.rst

 DC Load Flow
 ------------

-In order to run an AC loadflow, simply use the :func:`run_dc` method:
+In order to run an AC loadflow, simply use the :func:`run_dc` method.

 For that example, we will use a distributed slack, with imbalance distributed on generators, proportional to their maximum power.
 We also choose to ignore transformer ratios in the DC equations: